Analysis | The bizarre, literal isolation of Vladimir Putin

 On Monday morning, Putin met with economic advisers.
 And, once again, he sat alone at one end of the room.

 There is an exception.
 Earlier this month, Putin met with Brazilian President Jair Bolsonaro in Moscow.
-As The Post reported, the two sat close to each other for their conversations and were photographed shaking hands.
+As The Washington Post reported, the two sat close to each other for their conversations and were photographed shaking hands.

 Bolsonaro has had covid, perhaps providing some additional level of comfort for Putin.
-But this was the same event at which Putin met with Orban, during which the two shared a toast as pictured below.
+But, again, contrast this with Putin’s meeting with Orban, during which the two shared a toast as pictured below.

 Bolsonaro aside, the metaphor here is quite pointed.
 As Putin embarked on his ploy to seize Ukraine by force, an invasion that has quickly led to Russia’s isolation on the world stage, Putin himself was isolated, from other foreign leaders and from his own advisers and allies.

 It raises an important question, though: Why?
 President Biden has been assiduous about taking precautions against the virus, in part to model how he hopes Americans will respond more broadly.
-But even he still meets directly with people while masked and hosts meetings in which attendees are seated together around tables.
+But even he still meets directly with people while masked and hosts meetings at which attendees are seated together around tables.
 What Putin is doing here is inexplicable, given what we know about the virus — or, if you prefer, irrational.

 Sen. Marco Rubio (R-Fla.) has been harshly critical of Russia’s invasion since the outset.
 He sits on Senate committees focused on foreign relations and intelligence.
 His assessment of Putin — that “something is off” — has attracted a lot of attention despite the general lack of details.

-Note: An earlier version of this article incorrectly said that Putin's meetings with Brazil's Jair Bolsonaro and Hungary's Viktor Orban were part of the same event.
-The article has been corrected.